 Understanding the Retina

 The retina is a fundamental structure of the eye that’s responsible for visual stability.
 Damage to the retina can result in a series of problems.
-Patients with diabetes need to be extra cautious regarding retinal eye problems and should seek regular eye exams to monitor the impact of this disease.
-If you need immediate attention or would like a second opinion, the retina eye doctors at Regional Eye Associates welcome you to contact us immediately.
+Patients with diabetes need to be extra cautious regarding retinal eye problems.
+Moreover, they should seek regular eye exams to monitor the impact of this disease.
+If you need immediate attention or would like a second opinion.
+The retina eye doctors at Regional Eye Associates welcome you to contact us immediately.

 What is the Retina?